AndrewKostandy/MLtoolkit/README.md

 ### References

-The "InformationValue", "caret", "MLmetrics", and "mltools" packages were used to compute many of the performance metrics.
+The "InformationValue", "caret", and "MLmetrics", packages were used to compute many of the performance metrics.

 Example: Data Trimming
 ----------------------